 What Does Research Say About COVID-19 Boosters?

-Most important, these vaccines are currently the best defense, by far, for you and the people around you.
-It’s important to get vaccinated right away if you qualify, as most people 12 and older do.
+Boosters are just a type of vaccine, and scientists already know that vaccines are currently the best defense against COVID, especially its most serious effects.
+That’s why it’s important to get vaccinated right away if you qualify, as most people 12 and older do.

-- Higher antibody levels from these vaccines make the average person less likely to get sick from the coronavirus (vaccine efficacy).
+- Higher antibody levels from vaccines seem to make the average person less likely to get sick from the coronavirus (vaccine efficacy).

-- Booster shots of mRNA coronavirus vaccines (Pfizer and Moderna) increase antibodies by about 10 times and will almost certainly offer more protection against illness.
+- Booster shots of mRNA coronavirus vaccines (Pfizer and Moderna) increase antibodies by about 10 times.

 - Higher levels of antibodies seem to be especially important against the Delta variant of the coronavirus.
 Infections from this variant are surging, and it seems to be more contagious, especially among children.